emlopt/emlopt.github.io/index.md

 * Pre- and post- processing methods
 * I/O support (in particular readers for popular ML libraries)

+The repository can be found at [https://github.com/emlopt/emllib](https://github.com/emlopt/emllib)

 The repository is not limited to work by the University of Bologna group: it includes (or rather will include) implementations of other techniques that are closely related to EML.
 The code relies on a Python API and is work in progress: at the moment, only a fraction of the existing EML techniques have been included, but that number should grow quickly.

 ### EML Tutorial

-After Jul 14 2018, we will publish an on-line repository containing the code for the EML tutorial held at IJCAI 2018.
+On Jul 14 2018, we will publish an on-line repository containing the code for the EML tutorial held at IJCAI 2018.

 ## Contacts